Nagato (Naruto): Appearances

 Pain is confronted by Jiraiya while infiltrating Amegakure, resulting in a fight that ends with his mentor's death and the loss of his Animal Path vessel.
 Nagato converts the corpse of a Rain kunoichi named Ajisai (アジサイ, Ajisai) into a new Animal Path before beginning his attack on Konohagakure.
 The rest of the Paths are destroyed in the fight against Naruto, with the Deva Path disabled, and Nagato recovers his faith in Jiraiya and world peace while talking with Naruto.
 He then sacrifices his life to revive the people he killed in Konohagakure.
 Konan takes his and Yahiko's bodies to be placed in a tomb.
 Tobi desecrates Nagato's resting place to acquire the Rinnegan, which Madara later reclaims once fully resurrected.
 Nagato is reanimated by Tobi's ally Kabuto Yakushi during the war and sent alongside former ally Itachi Uchiha to battle Naruto and Killer Bee.
-Though he regains some of his ability to fight again, Nagato gets seal by the combined efforts of Itachi, Killer Bee and Naruto and is sent back to the afterlife.
+Though he regains some of his ability to fight again, Nagato gets sealed by the combined efforts of Itachi, Killer Bee and Naruto and is sent back to the afterlife.

 Besides the main series, Nagato appears in multiple video games based on the series.
 The game Naruto Shippuden: Ultimate Ninja Storm Revolution shows the organization of the Akatsuki group.
 Nagato's actions are also present in the light novel Akatsuki Hiden: Evil Flowers in Full Bloom as a story Sasuke Uchiha learns while wandering across the world.